Marco Fossati: Loan spells (2011–2015)

 At the start of the 2011–12 season Fossati was sent out on loan to Lega Pro Prima Divisione club Latina, making his official debut for the club on 4 September 2011, in a 1–1 draw against Siracusa.
 He went on to score two goals in 22 league appearances.
 The following season, Fossati joined Serie B side Ascoli on another loan spell.
 For the 2013–14 campaign he moved to Bari, another Serie B club, once again on a loan deal.

 Cagliari

 On 24 June 2015, Fossati joined Cagliari on a three-year contract.
 After a season he left the club.

 Verona

 On 8 June 2016, Fossati was signed by Verona on loan, with an obligation to sign.
 As part of the deal, goalkeeper Rafael moved to opposite direction in a definitive deal.
 On 20 June 2017, Cagliari confirmed the selling of Fossati to Verona outright.

 Monza

-On 5 January 2019, he signed a 1.5-year contract with Monza.
+On 5 January 2019, he signed a one-and-a-half-year contract with Monza.